Anyone who plays a sport or an activity where there is a risk to your face and teeth, should wear a mouthguard to prevent any dental injuries.

 Make sure you look after your mouthguard to ensure it lasts as long as possible.
 Ways to look after your mouthguard include:

-- Rinse in cold water ever time you use it
+- Rinse in cold water every time you use it

-- Store in the ridged container it came in
+- Store in the rigid container it came in

 - Keep away from heat sources such as heater, hot car, fireplace as this may distort the mouthguard.